whataboutpets/minimal-mistakes/_posts/rabbits/2018-05-30-how-to-litter-train-your-rabbit.md

   <img src="{{ site.url }}/assets/images/posts/rabbits/how-to-litter-train-your-rabbit.jpg" alt="how to litter train your rabbit" class="title-banner">
 </figure>

 You might be surprised to hear that **rabbits can be easily trained to use a litter box**.
-Actually, bunnies are pretty clean animals by nature.
+In fact, bunnies are pretty clean animals by nature.
 As such they make for wonderful indoor companions.

 > Basically, bunnies have their own preferred corners for eliminating, it is up to you to find them and put the litter tray there.